How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 3. Negotiating and signing the referral agreement

-Before passing the client along, the agents or brokers draft a referral agreement, which typically includes:
+Before passing the client along, the agents or brokers draft a referral fee arrangement, which typically includes:

-- Referral fee percentage: A typical referral fee is 20% to 30% of the commission earned by the receiving agent or broker.
+• Referral fee percentage: A typical referral fee is 20% to 30% of the receiving agent’s commission.
 However, there is no standard referral fee rate for brokerages.

-- Payment terms: When and how the fee will be paid, like after closing the deal.
+• Payment terms: When and how the fee will be paid, such as after closing the deal.

 4. Connecting the client with the receiving agent or broker

-Once the agreement is in place, the referring agent or broker introduces the client to the receiving agent, usually through a warm handoff via email or phone.
+Once the agreement is in place, the referring agent or broker introduces the client to the receiving agent.

-There is typically a client handover with relevant details about their needs and preferences.
-This is when the referring agent’s involvement ends unless agreed otherwise.
+There is typically a client handover with relevant details about their needs and preferences, which is when the referring agent’s involvement ends unless agreed otherwise.

 5. The receiving agent or broker closes the transaction